 To win a legal misconduct case, there are a few key concepts you need to prove:

 - Duty: You must prove the attorney-client relationship.

 - Breach of Duty: You must prove your lawyer did not uphold their end of the lawyer-client relationship.

 - Causation: You must prove your lawyer’s negligence caused you financial harm.

-- Damages: You must prove your negligent lawyer caused you suffering.
+- Damages: You must prove your negligent lawyer caused you to sustain a loss.

 To win a malpractice case against an attorney, you must prove the attorney made mistakes a competent attorney would not have made while handling your case.
 Then, you must prove the case would have had different results if the lawyer had not made the mistakes.

 What Do We Offer?